ChenyangZhang4/UEPlugins_Docs/CustomViewportViews_README.md

 CustomViewportViews is an Unreal Engine editor plugin that adds reusable custom viewing directions directly to the Level Editor viewport.

-It allows custom orthographic and perspective views to behave more like Unreal Engine's built-in Perspective, Top, Front, and Side views, including toolbar integration, viewport persistence, selection centering, and orthographic cursor-centered zoom.
+It allows custom orthographic and perspective views to behave more like Unreal Engine's built-in Perspective, Top, Front, and Side views, including toolbar integration, viewport persistence and selection centering.

 ## Overview